jamesplease/knockout-view/README.md

 ko.js-debugger
 ==============

+_version 0.9.0_

-When building a project with [Knockout.js](http://knockoutjs.com/), you might, at times, find yourself wanting to see what your `View Model` looks like.
+When building a project with [Knockout.js](http://knockoutjs.com/), you might, at times, want to see what your `View Model` looks like.
 This little tool lets you do that with a toggle-able, minimally-intrusive display.

 [**Check out a live example** @ http://jmeas.com/projects/ko.js-debugger/](http://jmeas.com/projects/ko.js-debugger/)